coopergolemme/notion-clone/README.md

-# Notion-Style AI Database — Starter Repo
+# Notion-Style AI Notetaking App

-An end-to-end starter for a Notion-like database with AI features (summarize, related pages, tag suggestions).
+An AI powered notetaking application in a similar style to Notion, but with built in Latex support like Overleaf.

 Stack: **React + TypeScript + Tailwind** (web), **Fastify + TypeScript** (api), **PostgreSQL + pgvector** (db).

 ## Quick start (local)